Lines of minima in Outer space: Measured laminations and trees

 Let $cv(F_n)$ be the space of all minimal free and discrete isometric actions of $F_n$ on $\mathbb{R}$-trees.
 Two such actions of $F_n$ on $\mathbb{R}$-trees $T$ and $T^\prime$ are identified in $cv(F_n)$ if there exists an $F_n$-equivariant isometry between $T$ and $T^\prime$.
 The quotient of a tree $T\in cv(F_n)$ under the action of $F_n$ is a finite metric graph $T/F_n$ without vertices of valence one or two whose fundamental group is marked isomorphic to $F_n$.
+The space $cv(F_n)$ admits a natural locally compact metrizable ${\rm Out}(F_n)$-invariant topology.